busarobi/XMLC/README.md

 The parameters are taken from config file.
 There is a sample config file for training PLT on the RCV1 dataset that is available from the [Extreme Classification Repository](http://research.microsoft.com/en-us/um/people/manik/downloads/XC/XMLRepository.html).

-As a fist step, please download this dataset from the reopository.
+As a fist step, please download this dataset from the repository.
 Next, set the path to the trainng file in ./examples/rcv1_train.config.
 And run the training method by

 >java -Xmx12G -jar XMLC_PLT-jar-with-dependencies.jar -train ./examples/rcv1_train.config